nseeba/PF-documentation/docs/corepf.md

 4. Nuclear interactions coming from hadrons create secondary particles.
 These hadrons are identified and reconstructed.
 5. When the global event description becomes available, meaning when all blocks have been processed and all particles identified, the reconstructed event is revisited by a post-processing step.

 So in conclusion particles are dealt with in this order: muons, electrons, hadrons, photons, nuclear interactions.
 When one of them is processed, the corresponding tracks-clusters-links are removed from further consideration.

-One can think like this -  LINKS-BLOCKS-PARTICLES.
+The flowchart below gives an overview of the core PFAlgo, and the code for the core PFAlgo can be found <a href="https://github.com/cms-sw/cmssw/blob/master/RecoParticleFlow/PFProducer/src/PFAlgo.cc" target="_blank" rel="noopener">here</a>.

 ##  <span style="color:#00bdd6">Identification and reconstruction of PF candidates</span>
 This section is based on <a href="https://arxiv.org/pdf/1706.04965.pdf" target="_blank" rel="noopener">"Particle-flow reconstruction and global event description with the CMS detector"</a> by the CMS collaboration released in 2017.